 Table 1.
-Effluent Limitations and Monitoring Requirements for Outfalls 001, 002, 003a-003b, 004a-004i, 005, 006, 007a-007b, 008a-008i, 009a-009b, 010a-10b, 011a-011f, 012a-012c
+Effluent Limitations and Monitoring Requirements for Outfalls 001, 002, 003a, 004a-004i, 005, 006, 007a, 008a-008i, 009a, 010a, 011a-011f, 012a

-Monitoring Require ements Parameter Units nits Effluent Limitations Sample Location Sample Frequency Sample Type - Parameters With Ef fluent Limits рН std units Between 6.5 - 8.5 Effluent 1/week or 1/month 1 Grab Oil and grease mg/L 5 (daily maximum 3) Effluent 1/week or 1/month 2 Grab Heat (June 1 - October 31) kcals/day See Paragraph I.B.14.
+М onitoring Require ements Parameter Units Effluent Limitations Sample Location Sample Frequency Sample Type Parameters With Ef fluent Limits рН std units Between 6.5 - 8.5 Effluent 1/week or 1/month 1 Grab Oil and grease mg/L 5 (daily maximum 3) Effluent 1/week or 1/month 2 Grab Heat (June 1 - October 31) kcals/day See Paragraph I.B.14.
 See Paragraph I.B.12 See Paragraph I.B.14.
 Measurement/ Calculation Report Parameters Flow mgd Report Effluent 1/month Measurement/ Calculation Temperature °C Report 7DADM 4 , daily maximum, and daily average.
 See Paragraph I.B.12.
 Continuous or 1/month 5 Measurement/ Calculation Chemical Oxygen Demand 6 mg/L Report Influent and Effluent 1/quarter Grab Visible Oil Sheen, Floating, Suspended, or Submerged Matter See Paragraphs I.B.6 and III.G of this permit.
 Visual Observation

-М onitoring Require ements I Parameter Units Effluent Limitations Sample Location Sample Frequency Sample Type Not 1.
-2. 3.
-4. 5.
-6. the required monitoring frequency is 1/month.
+М onitoring Require ements Parameter Units Effluent Limitations Sample Location Sample Frequency Sample Type Notes During the first 12 months after the effective date of the permit, the required monitoring frequency is 1/week.
+In subsequent years, the required monitoring frequency is 1/month.
 During the first 12 months after the effective date of the permit, the required monitoring frequency is 1/week.
 If there are exceedances in the first 12 months after the effective date of the permit in an outfall, the frequency will remain 1/week for that outfall.
 If there are no exceedances in an outfall, the required monitoring frequency is reduced to 1/month for that outfall.
 Maximum daily effluent limit is the highest allowable daily discharge.
 The daily discharge is the average discharge of a pollutant measured during a calendar day.
 7-day average daily maximum.
 This is a rolling 7-day average calculated by taking the average of the daily maximum temperatures.
 The 7-day average daily maximum for any individual day is calculated by averaging that day's daily maximum temperature with the daily maximum temperatures of the three days prior and the three days after that date.
 See Paragraphs I.B.12 and I.B.13.
-In the first six months of the effective date of the permit. monthly sampling is required.
+In the first six months of the effective date of the permit, monthly sampling is required.
 Continuous monitoring is required after the first six months of the effective date of the permit.
+This monitoring is only required for Outfall 010a.
 12. The permittee must comply with the following requirements for temperature monitoring and follow Part I.B.13 for continuous temperature monitoring: